mtsmn/IoT/GA_information_management/ga_im_index_scenario.md

 }
 ```
 This metadata is used in [Creating rules and actions](../information_management/im_rules.html) to trigger an alert if a temperature event that exceeds 44 degrees Celsius is received by {{site.data.keyword.iot_short_notm}} from *TemperatureSensor1*.

+**Note:** When a device makes an HTTP request through the Watson IoT Platform HTTP REST API, a user name and password is required.
+The password is the value of the authentication token that is either automatically generated or manually specified when a device is registered.
+If you are using an MQTT client, you must keep a note of the authentication token of your device as you need the token to retrieve device state by subscribing to a topic string.

 ## Step 1: Create a draft event schema file
 {: #step1}